BWillJohnson/Easy-Shop-API-Capstone/README.md

 3. After the project opens, wait for IntelliJ to index the files and set up the project.
 4. Find the main class with the `public static void main(String[] args)` method.
 5. Right-click on the file and select 'Run 'YourMainClassName.main()'' to start the application.
+6. Rerun and refresh the SQL database
+7. Check postman and ensure you are all green.
+8. Then jump into the client web application and run this through Scary Google Chrome.

 ## Technologies Used